 - Beat the egg whites and vanilla in a large bowl until stiff peaks form.

-- Add the sugar, 1 tbsp at a time, continuously beating, until the meringue is smooth and glossy.
+- Add the sugar, 1 tablespoon at a time, continuously beating, until the meringue is smooth and glossy.

 - Divide the meringue into 8 mounds on the parchment-lined sheet.
 Gently flatten the centre of each meringue with the back of the spoon to form small nests.